Sandwich cellularity and a version of cell theory

-\begin{Remark} Similarly as in \autoref{R:DAlgebraQuantum}, the quantum versions of the diagram algebras $\xmon(\para)$ ({\eg} BMW algebras) can be studied {\ver}, and the Hecke algebras of type $A$ appear again as the sandwiched algebras. \end{Remark}
+\begin{Remark} Similarly as in \autoref{R:DAlgebraQuantum}, the quantum versions of the diagram algebras $\xmon(\para)$ ({\eg} \emph{BMW algebras}) can be studied {\ver}, and the Hecke algebras of type $A$ appear again as the sandwiched algebras. \end{Remark}

-\begin{Remark} The study of diagram algebras has a long history, which we can not cover here in any satisfying way.
-Nevertheless, let us give a few references for some of the results above which have appeared in the literature, but not under the umbrella of sandwich cellularity, which is new in this paper.
+\begin{Remark} The study of diagram algebras has a long history, which we cannot cover here in any satisfying way.
+Nevertheless, let us give a few references for some of the results above that have appeared in the literature, but not under the umbrella of sandwich cellularity, which is new in this paper.

-The representation theory of $\sym$ and $\psym$ is, of course, well-studied, and we do not comment on these any further.
+The representation theories of $\sym$ and $\psym$ is, of course, well-studied, and we do not comment on these any further.